gazebosim/gz-cmake/MIGRATION.md

 features to `ign-cmake` and submit a pull request.
 I will try to be very prompt about reviewing and approving those PRs.

+### To add a component library, use `ign_add_component(<component> SOURCES ${sources})`

+This new function allows you to create a "component" library which will be compiled separately from your main library.
+It will be packaged as a cmake component of your main library, and it will also be packaged as its own independent cmake package.
+For pkg-config, it will packaged as its own independent package because pkg-config does not seem to have a concept analogous to components.

+By default, your component will be publicly linked to your main library.
+To change this behavior, you may pass one of the following arguments:
+`INDEPENDENT_FROM_PROJECT_LIB`, `PRIVATELY_DEPENDS_ON_PROJECT_LIB`, or
+`INTERFACE_DEPENDS_ON_PROJECT_LIB`.

+By default, the auto-generate public headers for this component will go into the directory `ignition/<project>/<component>/`.
+You can change the subdirectory using the optional argument `INCLUDE_SUBDIR <subdir>` which will instead put the auto-generate public headers into `ignition/<project>/<subdir>/`.

+You may also pass the argument `GET_TARGET_NAME <output_var>` to retrieve the auto-generated name of the target.
+You can then use the target with `${<output_var>}`.

 # 2. Recommended Changes